All Products

 The Basic Information section displays the account name, account ID, owner, and status.

-• Account Name: A custom name for the billing account.
-Administrators or accounts granted the ModifyBillingAccount permission can edit this name.
+• Account Name: The alias of the account.
+The account administrator or an account that is granted the ModifyBillingAccount permission can change the name.

-• Account ID: The unique numeric identifier for the billing account.
+• Account ID: The unique numeric identifier of the account.

-• Account Type: The type of financial account, including Direct Customer Account (settles directly with Alibaba Cloud) and Ecosystem Account (associated with a distribution or virtual business partner and settles with the partner).
+• Account Type: The type of the billing account.
+This can be a direct customer account, which settles payments directly with Alibaba Cloud, or an ecosystem account, which is linked to a distribution or virtual operator partner and settles payments with the partner.

-• Created At: The date and time the billing account was created.
+• Created At: The time when the billing account was created.

 • Account Status: The current status of the account, such as Valid, Frozen, or Deregistered.